FranckLab/FIDIC/README.md

 * To check if the images have the required speckle pattern and intensity values for correlation please use our [DIC simulator](https://github.com/FranckLab/DIC-Simulator).
 * We recommend that the input image stack  should have at least 3 times the subset size as the number of pixels in each dimension.
 The default subset size is 64x64, meaning the the minimum input image size should be 192x192.
 * Non-square images are acceptable
+* The fundamental image type used for input is .mat
 * Out-of-the-box FIDIC supports TIF images with `img2mat.m`, other file formats require simple modification

 ### Running including example case